-This is a Master of Science or Educational Specialist degree in Learning Technologies & Design with a Technology in Schools emphasis.
+This is a Master of Science or Educational Specialist degree in Learning Technologies and Design with a Technology in Schools emphasis.

 The technology in schools emphasis area prepares you to use plan and implement advanced technologies in classrooms and other learning environments.